DarkGWorld/darklib/README.md

 	}
 }
 ```
-Feel free to submit a bug, improve a function, look at the source code, and if you have a better solutions or ideas, I'd like to know it
+Feel free to submit a bug, improve a function, look at the source code, and
+if you have a better solutions or ideas, I'd like to know.